openshift/oc-mirror/docs/design/overview.md

 # oc-mirror Design Overview

 ## Summary
-oc-mirror assists with lifecycle management of internet-disconnected OpenShift environments by performing differential update operations and synchronization between internet-connected and internet-disconnected environments.
+oc-mirror assists with lifecycle management of mirror registries that support OpenShift environments by performing differential update operations and synchronizations.

 ## Features
 1. Differential Synchronization of OpenShift Release Images
 2. Differential Synchronization of Operator images
-3. Synchronization of OpenShift cincinnati graph data image
+3. Synchronization of OpenShift cincinnati graph data image (planned)
 4. Synchronization of OpenShift Release images by version or channel latest
 5. Synchronization of Operator Images by full catalog and full catalog at latest operator versions.
-Also, allows for synchronization of individual operators by version or channel head.
+Also, allows for synchronization of individual operators by version to channel(s') HEAD.
 6. Synchronization of helm charts
 7. Synchronization of additional images
 8. Remote state backends
-9. Base image filtering
+9. Base image filtering (planned)
 10. (multi) Cluster resource management

 ## Design Considerations